4 Side Effects When You Play It Safe

 Sometimes, summoning courage can mean having a conversation you would prefer to avoid.

-Or maybe it was the time you fought that bully who wouldn’t back down.
+Or maybe it was when you fought that bully who wouldn’t back down.

 In either case, wisdom is required.